Trump warns strikes will resume if Iran doesn't agree to his peace terms

 Church bells rang across Lebanon and warplanes tore the skies Thursday morning as the country observed a national day of mourning following the deadliest day of the current Israeli invasion.
 More than 250 people were killed Wednesday, according to Lebanon's civil defense, in Israeli attacks that hit densely-populated residential areas far from Hezbollah's strongholds, including along Beirut's seaside Corniche promenade.

-The Israeli military said it conducted the largest attack so far, with 100 strikes in 10 minutes in Beirut on Wednesday.
+The Israeli military said it conducted the largest attack so far, with 100 strikes in 10 minutes in Beirut on Wednesday, killing the nephew of a Hezbollah leader.
 The military issued evacuation orders for the capital's suburbs, but then attacked central Beirut.
 That city has swelled in recent weeks with people fleeing the Israeli invasion in the country's south, which has displaced more than a million people.
 More than 1,160 were wounded in Wednesday's strikes, according to the country's civil defense department.
+Lebanon's army said four soldiers were among those killed.

 On Thursday, Israel struck a bridge in Lebanon.
 Hezbollah, which had held its fire on the first day of the ceasefire, fired rockets into northern Israel on Thursday.